The CHR Program

 be available to the American Indian and Alaska Native people.

-To provide home health care services.
+Provide home health care services.

-To provide transportation within the local community to/from
+Provide transportation within the local community to/from

 an IHS or tribal hospital or clinic for routine, non-emergency